Learn more about our privacy and security policies and what they mean.

 Since this website's payment application does not accommodate IAT transactions, payers that would be considered an IAT payer should use some other method of remitting funds to the Commonwealth.
 Alternative forms of payment would include check or credit card.

-Live Help service is the Kentucky.gov portal's live customer service application that allows visitors to talk with customer service representatives in real-time.
+Kentucky.gov Support service is the Kentucky.gov portal's live customer service application that allows visitors to interact with customer service representatives and chat in real-time.

-Certain information is collected and maintained in regards to the Live Help service.
+Certain information is collected and maintained in regards to Support and Live Chat services.
 In addition to IP address, browser type, date and time of the visit, and the referring webpage, transcripts of the chats are saved for statistical, demographic, and/or customer service purposes.
 Some information is also collected through chat surveys on a volunteer basis.

-During a Live Help session, please do not put confidential and personal information such as social security number, date of birth, bank account and credit card information, mother's maiden name or medical information in your Live Help communications to the Commonwealth.
-Your privacy cannot be protected or insured by the Commonwealth during a Live Help Chat Session, Live Help email or Live Help web form transmission.
+When contacting Kentucky.gov Support, please do not put confidential and personal information such as social security number, date of birth, bank account and credit card information, mother's maiden name or medical information.
+Your privacy cannot be protected or insured by the Commonwealth during a Support Chat Session, a Support email, nor a Support web form submission.

-When you open a Live Help session a cookie is placed on your system and the Live Help operators are notified that a visitor has entered the Live Help site.
-At this time operators can see the following information about your session:
+When you open a Support Chat session, a cookie is placed on your system and the Support operators are notified that a visitor has entered the Support site.
+At this time, operators can see the following information about your session:

 - Browser type and version